Adult guardianship

 The Office of the Public Guardian was established on 28 July 2016.

-Offices of the Public Guardian are located in Darwin and Alice Springs.
+The Office of the Public Guardian provides, among other things, information and support to adult guardians and the Northern Territory community.
+Their offices are located in Darwin and Alice Springs.

 Who determines guardianship applications?